faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 This command will initializes a new Node.js project by creating a package.json file with default values where -y flag automatically answers "yes" to all the prompts.

-Then I run the below command to install Express and pg (PostgreSQL) which is a client for Node.js.
+Then, I run the below command to install Express and pg (PostgreSQL) which is a client for Node.js.

 ```
 npm install express pg